If spring fever has you itching to get outside and jumpstart a new exercise routine, you may want to think about recruiting a buddy to tag along.

 Whether you’re looking to slim down or simply commit to daily exercise for your health, being accountable to someone other than yourself will go a long way in helping you stick with your fitness goals.

-Skipping a Zumba class at the gym or flaking on your daily walk isn’t as easy when you have to cancel with a partner who was counting on you.
+Skipping a Zumba class at the gym or online or flaking on your daily walk isn’t as easy when you have to cancel with a partner who was counting on you.

 On the flipside, you become invested not only in your own success but your partner’s as well, taking on important roles in supporting and encouraging their hard work.